Employee engagement action plan: Definition, examples, and best practices

 - Skill development sabbaticals: Provide employees with short-term sabbaticals for intensive skill development or certification programs.

-- Employee idea marketplace: Create a platform where employees can pitch and vote on new ideas for business improvements.
+- Employee idea marketplace: Create a platform where employees can pitch and vote on new ideas for business improvements, with use of AI for pitch decks and concept visualization.

 - Cultural immersion programs: Offer opportunities for employees to work temporarily in international offices, fostering cultural exchange.